-Achievement of: 91270 - Perform two substantial pieces of music as a featured soloist (6 credits)
+Achievement in 91270 – Perform two substantial pieces of music as a featured soloist (6 credits)

 OR

-A high level of ability in any one of these three disciples:
+A strong level of ability in at least one of the following areas:

-Students at Level 3 Music get to choose which standards they would like to complete.
-There are a range of standards to choose from to suit each student's interests and strengths.
-These include performing as an individual or a group, researching an aspect of music or creating your own original music.
+Level 3 Music is a flexible and personalised course.
+Students can choose from a range of standards to suit their individual interests and strengths.
+These include performing as a soloist or in a group, researching an aspect of music, and composing original music.

 Term 1